Finance Team Staffing Costs 2026

 Turnover Costs

-When a finance team member leaves, costs accumulate quickly.
+When a finance team member leaves, costs accumulate quickly A fractional CFO can help you navigate financial projections in this area.
 The Society for HRM estimates turnover costs at 50-75% of annual salary for professional roles:

 Regional Variation